gofralang/gofra/DOCUMENTATION.md

 #### Directives starts with `#`, like: `#DIRECTIVE_NAME`,
 #### List of the directives:
 #### `#LINTER_SKIP` - *Unsafe* mode, disable linter check.
+#### `#PYTHON_COMMENTS_SKIP` - Disable writing comments in the Python when generating it (Should don`t break anything), you may use this if you dont want system comments in your generated python scripts.
 # Comments:
 #### Comments starts with `//`, like: `// Comment`.
 #### (There is one bug with comments, you should write comments without any at the start of the line (Spaces allowed))